11 Sampling and Analytical Methods

 11.2 Analytical Methods/Techniques

-- Method 537.1 tests for 18 PFAS analytes (12 PFAAs and 6 polyfluorinated precursors, including GenX process chemicals).
+- Method 537.1 tests for 18 PFAS analytes (12 PFAAs and 6 other PFAS, including HFPO-DA (a GenX process chemical).
 In this method surrogates are added prior to solid-phase extraction (SPE) to assess for analyte loss due to sample preparation.
 Internal standards are added to the final sample extract to assess instrument performance.

 Other methods have been published for media other than finished drinking water.
 Lists of these methods by various categories are provided in external tables (Excel spreadsheet).